Arashdhgn/HelloWorld/Readme.md

 # Hello World
-Just a sample repo to get familiar wuth github
+Just a sample repo to get familiar with GitHub

 plus It's also fun to re-write the  old 'Hello World' code.

-If you are checking my github to assess my coding skills, please dont put this directory in account.
+If you are checking my GitHub to assess my coding skills, please don't put this directory in account.

 BTW happy to start working with GitHub.